Skip to main content

 • Benefit utilization data: Analyze data on the usage of current benefits.
 Low utilization of certain benefits might indicate they are not valued or well-understood by employees.

-• Surveys and questionnaires: Conduct employee surveys or questionnaires to gather insights on employee satisfaction with the current benefits package and suggestions for improvements.
+• Surveys and questionnaires: Conduct employee surveys or questionnaires to gather insights on employee satisfaction with the current benefits and perks and suggestions for improvements.

 • Benchmarking: Compare your benefits package with industry standards and competitors.
 Employee feedback can be used to identify areas where your organization falls short or could differentiate itself.